“Collaboration is about discovery.”

 Collab Series — Current Release Wines

-Note: Wine available for shipping in Canada only.
-Out of Province shoppers, shoot us an email at wines@masonvineyard.com
+Note: Shipping starts mid June 2024.
+Wine available for shipping in Canada only.
+BC Shoppers, shipping rate calculated at checkout.
+Remaining out of Province shoppers, shoot us an email at wines@masonvineyard.com.

 Vineyard: Mason Vineyard